kylereicks/picturefill.js.wp/readme.txt

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.1.3 =
-This is a non-essential refactoring update.
-No new features.
-No bug-fixes.
-Just reorganized code.
+This update corrects an encoding bug in the last update that caused problems < PHP 5.3.